deeptools/deepTools/manual/GalaxyFAQs.md

 #### Does it speed up the computation if I limit bamCorrelate to one chromosome, but keep the same numbers and sizes of sampling bins?<a name="bamCorrelateLimit">
 Yes.
 However, the way bamCorrelate (and all the other deepTools handle the option "limit the computation to a specific region" is as follows: first, the _entire_ genome represented in the BAM file will be regarded and sampled, _then_ all the regions or sampled bins that do not overlap with the region indicated by the user will be discarded.
 This means that if you wanted 10,000 bins to be sampled and you focus on, let's say, chromosome 2, the final computation will not be performed on the whole set of 10,000 bins, but only on those bins that overlap with chromosome 2.

+#### How do I calculate the effective genome size for an organism that's not in your list?]<a name="effGenomeSize">
+This is something you will have to find a solution outside of deepTools at the moment.
+We suggest to run faCount from UCSC tools.
+If you used multi-read alignment (e.g. with bowtie2), then you can use that tool to report the total number of bases as well as the number of unmapped bp, indicated by 'N'.
+The effective genome size is the total number of reads minus the number of 'N'.

 #### The heatmap I generated looks very "coarse", I would like a much more fine-grained image. <a name="hmresolution">
 * decrease the __bin size__ when generating the matrix using computeMatrix